SJB7777/codigest/README.md

 format = "xml"
 ```

-## Technical Details
+## Architecture Details

-Codigest uses a mechanism called **Context Anchoring**.
+**Context Anchor (Shadow Git)**
+Codigest maintains a hidden, lightweight Git repository inside `.codigest/anchor`.

-When you run `scan`, it creates a lightweight copy of the tracked files in `.codigest/anchor`.
-When you run `diff`, it compares your current working directory against this anchor.
+  * When you run `scan`, the current state is committed to this anchor.
+  * When you run `diff`, the tool compares your working directory against this anchor.

-This allows you to verify changes relative to your "logical session" rather than your Git commit history, keeping your main repository clean while allowing granular tracking for debugging or assistance.
+  * When you run `semdiff`, the tool parses the AST of the anchor version and the current version to detect logical drifts.

+**Safety Mechanisms**

+  * **structure-aware dedent:** Ensures XML tags are perfectly aligned regardless of code indentation.
+  * **Automatic Exclusion:** Self-referential files (`.codigest/`) are automatically ignored to prevent recursion loops.

 ## License